tanghao-xiaomi/docs/en/device_dev_guide/kernel/trace_system.md

 The following APIs are used to add fixed instrumentation code within the kernel.

-> Note
->
-> Normally, you do not need to call these APIs directly unless you have special requirements.
+> **Note**: Normally, you do not need to call these APIs directly unless you have special requirements.

 #### Task-related APIs